Sahej2203/Sahej2203/README.md

 ### Hi there 👋

+## Introduction
+I'm Sahej, a full-stack web developer with a strong background in Java, JavaScript, HTML, CSS, and various databases such as MongoDB, MySQL, and NoSQL.
+This project showcases my skills and experience in web development and database systems.

+## Technologies

+- Java
+- JavaScript
+- HTML
+- CSS
+- MongoDB
+- MySQL
+- NoSQL

 <!--
 **Sahej2203/Sahej2203** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.